- Adrian Booth

 Ph.D., CSi., CPsychol., Forensic Psychologist (HCPC), AFBPsP., HEANTF

 Dr. Coral Dando is a Professor of Psychology at the University of Westminster, a registered Forensic Psychologist, Chartered Psychologist and Chartered Scientist.
 Her primary research interests are centered on applying contemporary theories of long term memory to understand cognition in goal directed settings, such as during face-to-face interviews with witnesses and victims, and suspected offenders.Prof.
 Dando has led on a number of research projects.
 For example, i) exploring innovative environmental supports tool for scaffolding vulnerable eyewitness remembering to improve access to justice, ii) with funding from the UK government she is developing innovative techniques for detecting indicators of verbal deception in face-to-face and remote interviews, and iii) with several national and international government agencies she is developing interview techniques to improve cooperation and information gain during interviews with suspected offenders.
+Contact Details:

 Professor of Psychology